LimboDancer-Canary/LimboDancer.MCP/src/docs/Implementation/Phase 3/Phase 3- Ontology Extraction Engine Design Plan.md

 # Phase 3: Ontology Extraction Engine Design Plan

+## The Challenge
+Balance the need to process domain-speficic semantics/data (such as ASL game structures) while keeping the core engine generic.

 ## Overview

 The Ontology Extraction Engine transforms complex rulebooks into queryable knowledge graphs, handling sophisticated patterns like ASL's nested exceptions, cross-references, and conditional logic.
 The system preserves canonical rule identifiers and integrates spatial reference data for complete rule interpretation.